andraugust/andraugust.github.io/thermo-1.md

 ## Introduction

-If you zoom in closely on any object, you'll see nearly the same thing: countless molecules moving in rapid, random motion.
+If you zoom in closely on any object, you'll see nearly the same thing: countless particles moving in rapid continuous motion.
+Despite this motion, objects have constant, well defined thermal properties at the bulk scale, such as temperature and pressure. **Statistical thermodynamics is about reconciling these two observations and showing that stable macroscopic properties emerge from the collective motion of very small particles.**

-In a solid, the molecules stay roughly in place but oscillate as if connected to their neighbors by springs.
-In a liquid the molecules are closely packed but unbound, bouncing off each other and spinning.
-In a gas the molecules are like a liquid, but with much more space between each other.

-To put some numbers to these pictures: a human-scale sample of gas—a liter of air at standard temperature and pressure—contains about $$10^{23}$$ molecules.
-Each molecule moves at around $$500$$ m/s (about $$1000$$ mph) and collides with another molecule roughly $$10^{10}$$ times per second.

-These numbers are so large that to model such systems at human scale, we must use statistics—there’s no way to track each particle individually.
-Statistical models may seem like a compromise, since they only provides estimates, but it turns out that the more particles or energy within a system, the more deterministic the models become.
-“More deterministic” in the sense that probability distributions describing states of systems become very sharply peaked, and nearly deterministic statements can be made.

-**This post is about how macroscopic thermal properties emerge from the microscopic motion of individual molecules.**

-I’ll start with the emergence of pressure, and then move on to temperature, which introduces the main assumptions of statistical thermodynamics:

-1. Every molecular-scale state (called a _microstate_) is equally likely at any given time
-2. Macrostates such as temperature and pressure can correspond to many different microstates
-3. The probability of a macrostate is therefore determined by counting the number of microstates that produce it (more microstates = more probable macrostate)
-4. When there are large numbers of particles, the most probable macrostate is much more likely than all others, and is what we observe at equilibrium.
+In this post, I'll show how pressure emerges from atomic motion, how temperature can be defined in strictly statistical terms, and how stat-thermo methods are applied to gases, solids, single particles and molecules.
+I'll end by showing how stat-thermo's bottom-up approach to thermodynamics leads naturally to a central formulas of classical (non-statistical) thermodynamics, which will be the subject of the next post.

 ## Pressure & The Kinetic Theory of Gases

 The kinetic theory of gases was one of the first attempts to model gases as large collections of small moving objects.
 The theory proposes that:

-* Gases contain lots of very small particles moving in constant motion
+* Gases contain lots of very small objects, called particles, that are in constant motion
-* The particles interact by colliding elastically with each other and the walls of their container
+* Particles interact by colliding elastically with each other and the walls of their container
-* Macroscopic properties like pressure emerge through the collective interaction of the particles, specifically through momentum transfer
+* Pressure emerges through the collective interaction of the particles, specifically through momentum transfer

-* "Particle" is a general term for the microscopic constituents of bulk matter.
-Depending on the context a particle could be an atom, a molecule, a photon, or anything else that acts as a "unit of object"
+(Note that "particle" is a general term for the microscopic constituents of bulk matter.
+Depending on context, a particle could be an atom, a molecule, a photon, or anything else that acts as a "unit of object".)

 Let's see if we can use these assumptions to connect particle motion with pressure.
 Pressure is given by

 $$